ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ![](RackMultipart20210115-4-mlm6xl_html_6f1d99f8a04ec528.png)

-Note that the purpose of this preview is to verify API compatibility; it is not a supported production release.

 ## Prerequisites for this preview

 This preview requires the following in the environment:

-- A target system, such as a database, or LDAP directory, in which users can be created, updated and deleted.
-The ECMA connector host preview is not intended for use with production target systems, this system should hold only simulated/test data.
+- A target system, such as a SQL database, or LDAP directory, in which users can be created, updated and deleted.

 - An ECMA 2.0 or later connector for that target system, which supports export, schema retrieval, and optionally full import or delta import operations.
 If you do not have an ECMA Connector ready during configuration, then you can still validate the end-to-end flow if you have a SQL Server in your environment and use the Generic SQL Connector.

 - A Windows Server 2016 or later computer with an Internet-accessible TCP/IP address, connectivity to the target system, and with outbound connectivity to login.microsoftonline.com (for example, a Windows Server 2016 virtual machine hosted in Azure IaaS or behind a proxy).
 The server should have at least 3GB of RAM.